moogway82/JamSoftElectronULA/README.md

 - Keyboard controls: CAPS LED, Break, Ctrl+Break & Shift Break as you'd expect
 - Tape interface: loading, saving and remote motor control works great using standard cables
-- RGB output using RGBtoHDMI adapter works great
+- RGB output (I use a RGBtoHDMI connected to it and it works great)
 - Composite Out (Mono and colour with jumper)
 - RF Out seems fine too
 - DRAM Controller - uses the normal 4164 DRAM chips
-- Usual Electron-y things!
+- All the usual Electron-y things!

 Examples of various games known to work: